996icu/996.ICU/en_US.md

 ===

 ## What is "996"?
+996 working with you, will be live in ICU.

 A "996" job refers to an unofficial working pattern (9am - 9pm, 6 days a week) that has been gaining more popularity.
 Serving a company that encourages the "996" working pattern usually means working for at least 60 hours a week.